QuotaClub

 Want me to roleplay your cold calls with you, live?

 Reading the script is one thing.
 Saying it out loud while someone plays a hostile prospect is another.
-That’s the work inside 1:1 coaching.
+That’s the work we do together.

 Step 3